 Dental X-rays are an essential part of routine dental checkups.
 They provide your dentist with critical information about your oral health that can't be detected through a regular examination.

-At Sokoly Dental in Washington, DC, Dr. Thomas D. Sokoly wants you to understand the importance of having dental X-rays performed regularly.
+At Sokoly Dental in Washington, DC, Dr. Thomas D. Sokoly wants you to understand the importance of getting dental X-rays regularly.
 Here he explains how he uses this diagnostic tool to help manage dental concerns before they become significant problems.

 Dental X-rays are images of your mouth taken by one of our dental professionals that allow Dr. Sokoly to see your jawbone, inside your teeth, and under your gums.